cheind/torch-spherical-harmonics/README.md

 \left\lVert \frac{\partial\mathbf{r}}{\partial\theta} \times \frac{\partial\mathbf{r}}{\partial\phi} \right\lVert = \sin\theta.
 $$

+Note that due to some rendering issue, you might not see the double vertical bars around the cross product.

 ## Usage

 To compute all $Y_{nm}$ values up to degree 3 use: